sundaygo425/DayCareDailyReport/README.md

 - CSV Module: Utilized to handle data storage and retrieval in CSV files.
 - Tabulate Library: Used for formatting data into easy-to-read tabular form.
 - Time Module: Used for obtaining the current date.

+## Future Improvments
+This application has not been completed yet!
+I would like to do the following improvements:
+- Add functionality to allow teachers to update or delete existing records to maintain accurate information.
+- Include more activities, such as playtime and learning activities(for toddlers).
+- Improve error handling and data validation to prevent incorrect data entry.
+- Add user authentication to improve the data privacy.
+- Add user-friendly interface.

+## Contributing
+Contributions to the Daycare Daily Report are welcome and appreciated!
+If you found any bug or would like to summit an improvement for this application, please feel free to fork the repository and submit a pull request with your changes.
+Your contrbution is valuable and may help improve the application.

+## Contact Information
+If you have any questions, feel free to contact the application maintainer at [haojinads@gmail.com].

+## License
+This project is licensed under the MIT License.